-- The HTTP 201 Created status code with a body that contains the JSON representation of the newly created resource after the request has been applied. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the request requires additional time to be completed. - After processing of the task is complete, the created resource may be returned in response to a request to the task monitor URI with the HTTP 201 Created status code. - The HTTP 204 No Content status code with empty payload in the event that the service cannot return a representation of the created resource.
+- The HTTP 201 Created status code with a body that contains the JSON representation of the newly created resource after the request has been applied. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the request requires additional time to be completed. - · After processing of the task is complete, the created resource may be returned in response to a request to the task monitor URI with the HTTP 201 Created status code.

+• The HTTP 204 No Content status code with no response body.